 Child care providers who have direct responsibility for the care and oversight of children, including center staff and family child care providers, must complete certain trainings to comply with the Vermont Child Care Regulations.

-Vermont funds an organization through the Community College of Vermont called the Northern Lights Career Development Center (NLCDC) that can answer questions about professional development and how that fits with your goals.
-Please visit Northern Lights Career Development Center's website at www.northernlightsccv.org.
+Vermont funds an organization through the Community College of Vermont called Northern Lights @ CCV that can answer questions about professional development and how that fits with your goals.
+Please visit Northern Lights @ CCV's website at www.northernlightsccv.org.
 You can call or email Northern Lights your professional development questions at 802-540-8168 or email email@example.com

 Child care licensing regulations in Vermont require training for providers and staff.
 It is important to refer to the appropriate regulations and position to determine the number of training hours required annually.